hwaf/hwaf-tuto/README.md

 Packaged up binaries for ``hwaf`` are also available [here](http://cern.ch/mana-fwk/downloads/tar).
-Untar under some directory like so:
+Untar under some directory like so (for linux 64b):

 ```sh
 $ mkdir local